cfengine/documentation/reference/functions/ifelse.markdown

 **Note:** As a general rule function evaluation is skipped when undefined variables are used.
-However this function has special behavior when **exactly three** arguments are used allowing it to be actuated in order to enable the following use case.
+However this function has special behavior when **exactly three** arguments are used, allowing it to be evaluated even if it contains undefined variables.
+For example:

 ```cf3
 bundle agent example